Skip to main content

 Antenatal management

-• Regular ultrasound monitoring every four weeks during the antenatal period.
+• Regular ultrasound monitoring is advised every four weeks during the antenatal period.

 Delivery